 Reliefs depict the story of Jan von Werth and Griet, whom Jan had fallen in love with.
 Griet rejected Jan – a simple farm boy – since he wasn’t wealthy.
 Dejected, Jan joined the army, where he was able to reach the rank of general.
 Years later he married to a noble lady.
 When Jan triumphantly arrived back in Cologne at the head of his cavalry he saw Griet, who was full of regret, still unmarried since no rich man had proposed to her.
 Old and wrinkled, she muttered the words ‘Oh, Jan, if only I had known’.

 There’s a moral in here!

-Less moralizing is the ‘Kallendresser’ (freely translated as gutter shitter), a sculpture of a man with his trousers down at the top of the facade of house no. 24.
+Less moralizing is the ‘Kallendresser’ (freely translated as ‘gutter shitter’), a sculpture of a man with his pants down at the top of the façade of house no. 24.
 It was created in 1956 by the German sculptor Ewald Mataré.
 The bronze sculpture is a modern adaptation of a relief that before the war adorned neighboring house no. 40).
 The origin of the sculpture is unclear, and some claim that it is a political statement towards the city hall opposite the house.